 The stake-out points are easy to adjust, ensuring good stake purchase.
 MSR includes 5 Groundhog stakes with the tarp shelter.

 The pyramid design of this shelter makes for an extremely roomy experience, fitting three people and their gear with relative comfort.
 This shelter's specifications is for four people, which would suffice for a meal, or an emergency.
-Additional testing will include an update (with images) attempting four people, with gear.

 Most people will easily be able to stand while leaning over, which is helpful during lengthy periods of foul weather, or changing clothing.

 Regardless of the shelter’s light weight (26 oz), it is spacious.
 Note: despite the dimensions of the shelter, the footbox of one’s sleeping bag can still contact the single wall, contributing to complications regarding condensation.
 Although it is stated to be a shelter for four people, this would be impractical, unless in an emergency.
 This shelter can be packed down quite small, despite its large volume.

 As aforementioned, the staking method for this shelter ultimately governs the ventilation—unless sealing the shelter with snow, or weighing down the corners, there are several inches between the ground and the shelter.
 This becomes less of a concern when the Front Range is used in conjunction with the Bug/Floor Insert, which has a "bathtub" style bottom.

 During testing, the Front Range Tarp Shelter has reflected a nearly perfect score when it comes to weather resistance.
 A small amount of "splash-back" has been noted when using the shelter during the heaviest rain.
 Managing water run-off is the most critical aspect when using this style of shelter—site selection is key.